UnscriptedVN/docs/docs/fira/levels.md

 - There cannot be more than one player or exit in a map.
 - Each line must have the same number of characters to keep a consistent size.
-- Each level should have its own surrounding wall border.

 ## Example level configuration